 Everglades - Wildlife

 The Everglades is home to many wading bird colonies, including one of the largest in the nation.
-Roseate spoonbills and nesting pairs of wood storks are among the many species of wading birds found throughout the area.
+Roseate spoonbills and wood storks are among the many species of wading birds found throughout the area.
 In the spring months, birds tend to concentrate around the last remaining pools of water.

 Check out other species recorded from Everglades and Francis S. Taylor WMA, or add observations of your own, by visiting the Everglades and Francis S. Taylor WMA Nature Trackers project.